DawnVespero/TheBlackSunLodge/Songs/Are You Shivering?.md

 ---
-title: "Are You Shivering?"
+title: Are You Shivering?
-aliases: ""
+aliases:
+  - Are You Shivering?
-description: "1999 song by Coil, originally released on *Musick To Play in the Dark*"
+description: 1999 song by Coil, originally released on *Musick To Play in the Dark*
 Type: Song
 Original: ""
 Derivative: ""